jhauberg/dledger/MANUAL.md

 Taking a look at the last row, we might also notice that the date stands out from the others in two ways: **1)** it is set in the future, and **2)** it has a `<` next to it.
 Here, the `<` is to be read as a backwards facing arrow, indicating "by/before this date".
 So with this knowledge, the row now reads: "approximately $308 received by November 2020".

-If a journal contains income of multiple currencies, the report is split in a section for each currency (unless `--as-currency` is specified, see [consolidating income reports](#consolidating-income-reports)).
+If a journal contains income of multiple currencies, the report is split in a section for each currency (unless `--exchange-to` is specified, see [consolidating income reports](#consolidating-income-reports)).

 ### Monthly